zoozf/ToDoListApp/README.md

 - JavaScript to render visual display
 - Figma for UI/UX design
 - CSS for UI/UX design implementation
+- localStorage for data storage

 <hr>
 The ToDoListApp:<br>
 - greets you differently depending on the time of the day<br>
 - presents a different inspirational quote each time you reload<br>
-- reminds your next activity in your to do list<br>
+- shows your next activity in your to do list<br>
 - allows you to create any number of activities<br>
 - informs you of your weekly performance<br>